javitocor/Ruby-Capstone-Project/README.md

 This is the Ruby's Capstone project for Microverse.
 This project creates a web scraper built-up with Ruby

 # What it does
-With this program, built with Ruby, you can access to all the data from Disney's online shop, get all the products and its prices.
-You will not lose more time navigating through the website, the products are listed on your terminal and stored in an separated CSV file for each search.
+With this program, built with Ruby, you can access data from Disney's online shop, retrieving a list of all products and their prices.
+You will not lose more time navigating through the website; the products are listed on your terminal and stored in a separate CSV file for each search.

 # Screenshots
 ![screenshot](/assets/screenshot.png)